-Hangman Creek had a measureable influence on the transparency of water in the Spokane River in 30% to 80% of samples.
+Hangman Creek had a measureable influence on the transparency of water in the Spokane River.
 In a poorly mixed area near the confluence of the two streams, transparency mirrored that of Hangman, while in well-mixed areas of the Spokane River, patterns of transparency were similar, but the effect smaller.
 High flows in the Spokane River diluted the sediment load of smaller Hangman Creek, resulting in clearer water at TJ Meenach Bridge in some cases.